Víctor Ibarbo: Atlético Nacional

-In the 2010 season, Ibarbo started out the season, appearing in number of matches in the substitute bench.
+Ibarbo started out the 2010 season mostly on the substitute bench.
 By April, Ibarbo soon quickly regained his place in the starting lineup in the first team.
 He then played a role when he made six assists in three matches against Cortuluá (twice), Independiente Medellín, and Real Cartagena.
-It wasn't until on 2 May 2010 when he scored his first goal of the season, in a 3–2 win over Deportivo Pereira.
+On 2 May 2010, he scored his first goal of the season in a 3–2 win over Deportivo Pereira.
 Ibarbo scored two more goals later in the season.
 Despite missing out two matches in the 2010 season, Ibarbo went on to make 40 appearances and scoring 3 times in all competitions.

 Ahead of the 2011 season, Ibarbo switched number shirt to 8.
 At the start of the season, however, Ibarbo missed the first two matches, due to an injury.
-It wasn't until on 20 February 2011 when he returned to the first team from injury, in a 3–1 win over América de Cali.
+On 20 February 2011 he returned from injury in a 3–1 win over América de Cali.
 Ibarbo quickly regained his first team place for the side since recovering.
 After receiving criticism for his performance in recent matches, he was able to redeem it when he scored his first goal of the season, in a 2–1 loss against Boyacá Chicó.
 A month later, on 11 May 2011, Ibarbo scored his second goal of the season, in a 2–2 draw against Deportes Quindío.
 In a match against La Equidad for the 2011 Liga Postobón Apertura, Ibarbo played in both legs, as the results were 3–3 all on aggregate and Atlético Nacional ended up winning its 11th National title after beating in the penalty shootout.
 By the time of his departure, Ibarbo went on to make 22 appearances and scoring 2 times in all competitions this season.